DawnPaladin/blog/_drafts/2021-07-27-Hardened-password-vault.md

 If you don't have all your passwords saved anywhere, you just have to create an empty database.
 Click "Create new database" and click Continue twice.

 Now it's time to choose a master password for your vault.
 I recommend picking a favorite song lyric.
 [You don't need letters and numbers or any of that, just four to five words.](https://xkcd.com/936/) ("Passphrase" is perhaps a better term than "password", but old habits die hard.)
+Make sure it's something you'll remember; this password is the only way into your password vault--there is no backdoor and no recovery process.
 Then click Done.

 Next KeePass will ask where to store your password database.
 This is up to you; I'm going to create a new folder called Sync to hold files I want to sync between computers.
 I'm naming my vault "Passwords.kdbx".